We may receive compensation when you click on links to products from our partners.

 Start Working Now:

 Working while going to college can be challenging, but many people do it.
 Ideally, you will want to get internships during your Summer (and sometimes Winter) breaks.
 Internships tend to be focused on your major and will give you industry-specific experience.
-Your college is a great way to find an internship, but there are a number of great websites that provide potential opportunities (see Looking For An Internship – What To Expect From Employers).
+Your college is a great way to find an internship, but there are a number of great websites that provide potential opportunities (see How to Set Yourself Up for Internship Success).
 Practical experience will raise

 Sign Up for Seminars and Additional Classes: